 According to Gallup, the lack of employee engagement costs the United States $450 billion to $550 billion annually in lost productivity.
 Gallup’s research also shows that managers account for 70% of variances in employee engagement scores.
 The survey also finds that engagement is highest among employees who have some form of daily communication with their managers.
 Those managers who use a combination of face-to-face, phone and electronic communication are the most successful in engaging employees.
 Positive changes that result from engagement include higher job satisfaction, greater commitment, improved feelings of connectedness and better job performance.

 Comparing Employees with High Resilience vs Low Resilience

-In TRACOM’s research, people with resiliency skills are 14% more likely to stay engaged in their work during periods of high stress.
-Resiliency training is a highly effective way to improve employee engagement because it gives people a stronger sense of self awareness and confidence, helping them to stay proactive and positive on a consistent scale.
+In TRACOM’s research, people with Resilience skills are 14% more likely to stay engaged in their work during periods of high stress.
+Resilience training is a highly effective way to improve employee engagement because it gives people a stronger sense of self awareness and confidence, helping them to stay proactive and positive on a consistent scale.